- If you've been playing Microsoft Bingo chances are you had a server connection error.

 Final thoughts on fixing Microsoft Bingo Server Connection Error

-To wrap it up, if you’re experiencing the Server Connection Error while trying to log into Microsoft Bingo, a wise thing to do would be waiting it out.
+To wrap it up, if you’re experiencing the Server Connection Error while trying to log into Microsoft Bingo, a wise thing to do would be to wait it out.
 It’s highly likely that game server congestion caused the issue.

-If that’s the case, there’s little you can do about it other than creating a thread on Microsoft‘s Community website, which we guarantee somebody else already did.
+If that’s the case, there’s little you can do about it other than create a thread on Microsoft’s Community website, which we guarantee somebody else already did.

 Your connection is not secure - websites you visit can find out your details:

 Companies can sell this information, alongside your location and internet provider name, and profit from it by serving targeted ads or monitoring your data usage.